 Important dates and requirements

-The online registration form will be available 3 August – 15 October 2015.
+The online registration form will be available from 8 August 2016.

-The Pre-selection Activity for Domestic Applicants will be available from 3 August 2015 and must be completed by 23 October 2015.
+The Pre-selection Activity for Domestic Applicants will be available from 8 August 2016.

 Interview and pre-selection activity

 The pre-selection activity changes every year.